Memphis, Tennessee: Cemeteries

 The Memphis National Cemetery is a United States National Cemetery located in northeastern Memphis.

 Historic Elmwood Cemetery is one of the oldest rural garden cemeteries in the South, and contains the Carlisle S. Page Arboretum.
 Memorial Park Cemetery is noted for its sculptures by Mexican artist Dionicio Rodriguez.

 Elvis Presley was originally buried in Forest Hill Cemetery, the resting place of his backing band's bassist, Bill Black.
-After an attempted grave robbing, Elvis's body was moved and reinterred at the grounds of Graceland.
+After an attempted grave robbing, Presley's body was moved and reinterred at the grounds of Graceland.

 Sports

 The Memphis Grizzlies of the National Basketball Association is the only team from one of the "big four" major sports leagues in Memphis.
-The Memphis Redbirds of the Triple-A East are a Minor League Baseball affiliate of the St. Louis Cardinals.
+The Memphis Redbirds of the International League are a Minor League Baseball affiliate of the St. Louis Cardinals.